 As somebody who has competed in a variety of sports over the years, I’ll admit that I always took my footwear for granted.
 If the shoes fit relatively well, had decent traction, and didn’t get in the way of my performance, they were good enough for me.
 Basically, I was never the type to research top performance gear or find an ideal fit.
 I just wanted to play.
 That said, I wish I would have known about the potential returns that can be made by simply lacing up your shoes in a different way.
 Based on the unique needs of your foot, various lacing techniques can relieve pressure in certain areas, and create support in others.
 This translates to fewer injuries and greater comfort.
 If any of your shoes don’t fit quite right, I highly encourage you to learn more.

-The first thing that you’ll need to do is unlace your shoe all the way to the base, as seen here with the K-Swiss Men’s Knitshot Tennis Shoe (with a Neon New Balance Shoelace).
-It is important to keep in mind how your laces begin near the toe because many shoes are different.
+The first thing that you’ll need to do is unlace your shoe all the way to the base.
+It is important to keep in mind how your laces begin near the toe because shoe eyelets can differ in their construction and orientation.
 Simply take a look at how the stock laces are strung, and either leave them, or mimic them with new laces.
 Once this is complete, you’re ready to create your own custom shoelace pattern.

 *Please note that for better visual references, you can open larger, higher quality images in new tabs by clicking on the pictures in this document.

 Individuals with high arches generally experience quite a bit of discomfort through their instep because of pressure from the laces.
 This lacing technique, “Volume Lacing”, opens up the middle of the lace pattern in order to alleviate some of this pressure.
 The shoe will still remain secure around your toes, the balls of your feet, and your heel.